 The catalogue Traces of identity in Italian art.
 Works from the Unipol Group heritage

 , with text by Christian Caliandro, published by Silvana Editoriale, was recognised by MIBACT and included in the Italian calendar for the 2018 European Year of Cultural Heritage.

 Exhibited for the first time, La charette (1925) by Marc CHAGALL

 , Tombeau d'un roi maure (1929) by Alberto SAVINIO

 , together with selected works by Carlo LEVI

 , Yang PEI-MING

 , Mario SCHIFANO

-and some of the other most important Italian artists of the 20th century, allowed us to provide a taste of some collections between the 1950s and the 1990s.
+and others by some of the most important 20th century Italian artists made it possible to offer a taste of some of the collection choices made between the 1950s and 1990s.

 - Franco Gentilini,